shashankcodes-10/shashankcodes-10/README.md

 - 🚀 Building hands-on expertise across the full DevOps lifecycle — Linux, CI/CD, containers, and cloud infrastructure

-- 🛠️ Skilled in Docker, Kubernetes, Helm, Jenkins, Terraform, and AWS, with growing focus on observability (Prometheus, Grafana)
+- 🛠️ Skilled in Docker, Kubernetes, Jenkins, GitHub Actions, Terraform, Ansible, AWS, and ArgoCD , with growing focus on monitoring & observability on Prometheus, Grafana, and OpenTelemetry

 - 🎯 Actively seeking DevOps/SRE entry-level roles and internships to apply these skills in production environments